Tyler Junior College sophomore Donte Wilkerson has always been a man on a mission.

 Historically, TJC students have made successful transitions to Baylor.

-“According to what has been reported back to us from Baylor, retention, engagement and completion are much higher proportionally for our transfer students than the true freshman,” said Dave Funk, director of the TJC Presidential Honors Program.
-“Haleigh would excel anywhere, and it’s just fantastic that she’ll have the opportunity to direct her educational efforts at an institution with resources and opportunities like Baylor.”
+David Funk, director of the TJC Presidential Honors Program, said, “According to what has been reported back to us from Baylor, retention, engagement and completion are much higher proportionally for our transfer students than the true freshmen.

-At TJC, Latham majored in general studies; but at Baylor, she will narrow her focus to Spanish, with plans to eventually teach at the college level.
+At TJC, Wilkerson majored in general studies; but at Baylor, he will narrow his focus to political philosophy, with future plans for law school and a possible career in politics.